 The following Callaghan campus venues can be booked through the Student Engagement Team by submitting the following online booking form.

 Clubs can request the use of classroom and lecture theatres.
 You will need to supply us with room numbers when submitting your booking.
 Please note that these bookings are unable to be confirmed immediately as they are submitted via the University’s web room booking system.
 If you are planning on using a classroom/theatre please submit requests with ample time.

 Located under the Bar on the Hill, the Clubhouse can be booked Monday to Sunday and has a self-contained kitchenette, bathroom facilities and can hold 25-30 people.
 Non-catered food may be brought into the Clubhouse however the room must be left clean after your event – if the room is not clean you will be charged a cleaning fee.

 Located inside the Bar on the Hill, this room is can hold 25-30 people and is available Monday to Friday.
 Please note that there is limited after-hours access on Mondays and Tuesdays.
 Non-catered food may be brought into the Clubhouse however the room must be left clean after your event – if the room is not clean you will be charged a cleaning fee.

 Located between the Shortland Union building and the Auchmuty Library, this space is ideal for holding stalls, BBQ’s or bake sales.

 The Fountain Lawn is near the water fountain on the lawn leading up to the Great Hall and is a great spot for outdoor demonstrations or events.

 Other venues which can be requested include:

 - Hunter Building Concourse and Hunter Building Courtyard

-- The Treehouse, Lambert Lounge and Nelson Room (all located on Level 3, Shortland Building)
+- The Treehouse, Lambert Lounge and Nelson Room (Level 3, Shortland Building)